-A potential disadvantage of using the castNonNull method is that your code becomes dependent on the Checker Framework at run time as well as at compile time.
-You can avoid this by copying the implementation of castNonNull into your own code, and possibly renaming it if you do not like the name.
+A potential disadvantage of using the castNonNull method is that your code becomes dependent on the Checker Framework at run time as well as at compile time: you need to include checker-qual.jar or checker.jar on your classpath at run time.
+If this is a problem, you can copy the implementation of castNonNull into your own code, and possibly renaming it if you do not like the name.
 Be sure to retain the documentation that indicates that your copy is intended for use only to suppress warnings and not for defensive programming.
 See Section 25.2.1 for an explanation of the distinction.

-The Nullness Checker introduces method, rather new than re-using org.junit.Assert.assertNotNull(Object) existing method such an com.google.common.base.Preconditions.checkNotNull(Object).
+Nullness Checker The introduces new method, rather re-using org.junit.Assert.assertNotNull(Object) existing method such an as com.google.common.base.Preconditions.checkNotNull(Object).
 Those methods are commonly used for defensive programming, so it is impossible to know the programmer's intent when writing them.
 Therefore, it is important to have a method call that is used only for warning suppression.
 See Section 25.2.1 for a discussion of the distinction between warning suppression and defensive programming.